yuvals908/yuvals908.github.io/README.md

    - Open your repository on GitHub in your web browser.
    - Click "Compare & pull request" for your branch.
    - Provide a detailed description of your changes and submit the pull request.
+     - Make sure to include a keyword such as Resolve and the # of the issue you are working on
+     - i.e. `Resolves #5`
    - Wait for review and approval before merging into the `main` branch.